 Domestic violence, as the phrase is commonly understood, is prohibited in Islam; a woman has the right to not be abused by her husband.
 This is the general rule; Islam does not tolerate cruelty and injustice toward anyone, whether man, woman, child or even animal.
 But verse 4:34 establishes an exception in the matter of authority and discipline in a household.
 The point of this verse is the establishment of a certain type of order within an Islamic household.

 To explain how 4:34 can be implemented without this leading to domestic violence, the best analogy and the most relevant I have found is that of law enforcement.
-Throughout the world, the police have the right to strike a person who is about to break the law, for example a person who want to set fire to a building.
+Throughout the world, the police have the right to strike a person who is about to break the law, for example a person who wants to set fire to a building.
 The police are required to sternly warn the person to stop their behavior, and if they do not, they have the right to intervene physically and subdue the person to prevent them from doing harm.
 The right of the police to strike any citizen they want given the appropriate circumstances establishes a certain type of order within society.
-It does not lead to a reign of terror; look at a peaceful and quiet Western town and you will find that that peace and quiet is protected by the existence of a police force who have the right to use violence when necessary.
+It does not lead to a reign of terror; look at a peaceful and quiet Western town and you will find that that peace and quiet is protected by the existence of a police force that has the right to use violence when necessary.

 In the West, law enforcement is the job of the police; they are given the right to use violence when necessary to carry out this job.
 Islam creates a second law enforcement jurisdiction that is non-existent in the West, that of the family, with the power of policing given to a husband (rather than a police force) within this internal family jurisdiction (later on I will discuss possible reasons for why this power is given to men rather than women).